 - 5. The developer shall contact Council's Engineering Department to ensure the correct specifications are obtained for all civil works prior to commencement of any works onsite. - 6.
-It is the developer's responsibility to obtain all other statutory approvals required prior to commencement of any works on site and/or the commencement of the use.
+It is the developer's responsibility to obtain all other statutory approvals required prior to the commencement of the use.